Franz Kafka: Translation problems to English

 Kafka often made extensive use of a characteristic particular to German, which permits long sentences that sometimes can span an entire page.
-Kafka's sentences then deliver an unexpected impact just before the full stop—this being the finalizing meaning and focus.
+Kafka's sentences sometimes deliver an unexpected impact just before the full stop, finalizing the meaning and focus of the sentence.
 This is due to the construction of subordinate clauses in German, which require that the verb be at the end of the sentence.
-Such constructions are difficult to duplicate in English, so it is up to the translator to provide the reader with the same (or at least equivalent) effect as the original text.
+Such constructions are difficult to duplicate in English, so it is up to the translator to provide the reader with the same (or an at least equivalent) effect as the original text.
 German's more flexible word order and syntactical differences provide for multiple ways in which the same German writing can be translated into English.
-An example is the first sentence of Kafka's "The Metamorphosis", which is crucial to the setting and understanding of the entire story:
+An example is the first sentence of Kafka's The Metamorphosis, which is crucial to the setting and understanding of the entire story:

 The sentence above also exemplifies an instance of another difficult problem facing translators: dealing with the author's intentional use of ambiguous idioms and words that have several meanings, which results in phrasing that is difficult to translate precisely.
 English translators often render the word Ungeziefer as 'insect'; in Middle German, however, Ungeziefer literally means 'an animal unclean for sacrifice'; in today's German, it means 'vermin'.
 It is sometimes used colloquially to mean 'bug'—a very general term, unlike the scientific 'insect'.
 Kafka had no intention of labeling Gregor, the protagonist of the story, as any specific thing but instead wanted to convey Gregor's disgust at his transformation.
 Another example of this can be found in the final sentence of "Das Urteil" ("The Judgement"), with Kafka's use of the German noun Verkehr.
 Literally, Verkehr means 'intercourse' and, as in English, can have either a sexual or a non-sexual meaning.
-The word is additionally used to mean 'transport' or 'traffic', therefore the sentence can also be translated as: "At that moment an unending stream of traffic crossed over the bridge."
-The double meaning of Verkehr is given added weight by Kafka's confession to Brod that when he wrote that final line he was thinking of "a violent ejaculation."
+The word is additionally used to mean 'transport' or 'traffic'; therefore the sentence can also be translated as: "At that moment an unending stream of traffic crossed over the bridge."
+The double meaning of Verkehr is given added weight by Kafka's confession to Brod that when he wrote that final line he was thinking of "a violent ejaculation".